-With 4.5-stars the Safehands at The New Mayfair Hotel, located on the New South Promenade is an excellent option for accessibility.
+With 4.5-stars the Safehands at The New Mayfair Hotel, located on the New South Promenade is an excellent option for accessible accommodation.
 Close to all the action and with fantastic facilities, one reviewer wrote, ‘they will help you to have the holiday to remember for a long time, also they have entertainment every night as well’.
 Another 4.5-stars comes from one reviewer who said, ‘they have carers to look after you.’
 The hotel can also ‘take you out on day trips, and the driver is the best.’

 It seems Blackpool isn’t short of fantastic accessible hotels.
 The Bond Hotel is an award-winning, specialist hotel set just off Blackpool’s South Shore Promenade.
 They have been catering for disabled guests for nearly 20 years!
 One reviewer recommended the hotel saying, ‘the staff are incredibly friendly and helpful.
 Very accessible rooms, with absolutely everything we needed: plenty of space, hospital bed, H-track hoist, shower chair, wetroom etc. We really enjoyed our stay and highly recommend it’.
 The location is ideal, as ‘it is very close to the pleasure beach and the sandcastle water park, which are two of the most visited places in Blackpool.’